Kazunori Yamauchi

-Kazunori Yamauchi (山内 一典, Yamauchi Kazunori), nicknamed "Kaz", is a Japanese game designer and professional racing driver.
-He is CEO of Polyphony Digital and producer of the Gran Turismo video game series.
+Kazunori Yamauchi (山内 一典, Yamauchi Kazunori), nicknamed "Kaz", is a Japanese game designer and racing driver.
+He is the CEO of Polyphony Digital and producer of the Gran Turismo video game series.

 Polyphony Digital

 He became the president of Polyphony Digital after designing his first game Motor Toon Grand Prix, a cartoon-inspired racing title similar to Mario Kart.
 Motor Toon Grand Prix later spawned a sequel, Motor Toon Grand Prix 2, which was the only game in the franchise released outside Japan.
 Since then, Yamauchi has fulfilled his dream of creating realistic driving simulators with his massively successful Gran Turismo series.
 He has also expressed interest in broadening out to other game genres; in 1999 Polyphony Digital released Omega Boost, a shoot 'em up title set in space, which has since proven to be Yamauchi's only foray outside of racing game development.